-Draft SLB regulations finalized and approved by the Board in July 2017 and were progressed to the Attorney for gazettement in August 2017.
-These are expected to support implementation of market making.
-Draft regional framework (Code of Conduct and Guidelines) for Government Securities Market Makers (GSMMs) developed in March 2017 by the Regional Technical Working Group and considered by the Monetraty Affairs Committee (MAC) in August 2017.
-A subsequent meeting of the RTWG will be convened in January 2018 to develop appropriate methodologies for implementing the Code and Guidelines.The National Treasury is leading this initiative on Market Making as part of the 7 point plan on Government Bond Market Reforms.
+Draft regional framework (Code of Conduct and Guidelines) for Government Securities Market Makers (GSMMs) was developed in March 2017 by the Regional Technical Working Group and considered by the Monetary Affairs Committee (MAC) in August 2017.
+A subsequent meeting of the RTWG was convened in January 2018 to develop appropriate methodologies for implementing the Code and Guidelines.The National Treasury is leading this initiative on Market Making as part of the 7 point plan on Government Bond Market Reforms.
 Through the Bond Market Association (BMA) the industry has agreed to adopt the Global Master Repo Agreement 2011 and is in the process of finalizing a Kenyan Annex to the GMRA.
 Also through the Bond Market Steering Committee (BMSC) the industry is in the process of implementing an OTC trading platform which will have capabilities for two-way quotes and trade reporting and BMA has developed draft rules which are under review.

-The first benchmarking study was conducted in October 2018.
-A second benchmarking study tour is scheduled in the 3rd quarter of FY 2018/2019.
-The objective of the study is to identify the best model for implementation of SLB.
-The regulations had envisaged a bilateral arrangement but some industry participants are supportive of a centralized arrangement.
-A hybrid model is likely to be adopted.
+Following gazettement of the SLB and Short selling regulations on 12 January 2018, two benchmarking studies have been conducted.
+The first benchmarking study was conducted in October 2018 and the second study was conducted in January 2019.
+The objective of the studies was to identify the best model for implementation of SLB.
+The regulations had envisaged a bilateral arrangement, but some industry participants are supportive of a centralized arrangement.

-CDSC have submitted the draft operational guidelines for Securities Lending and Borrowing to the Authority in June 2017.To be reviewed once the SLB regulations are gazetted.Engagements are ongoing on CDSC SLB Rules.
+CDSC submitted the draft operational guidelines for Securities Lending and Borrowing to the Authority in June 2017.Engagements are ongoing on CDSC SLB Rules.

 The reports have been reviewed internally and comments incorporated by the consultants.
-A validation workshop targeting key bond market stakeholders is scheduled to be held in the 3rd quarter of FY 2018/2019 with the primary objective of appraising them on the progress and building consensus on the implementation plan as well as identifying any capacity gaps.
+A 3-day validation workshop targeting key bond market stakeholders was held on 24, 25 and 26 April 2019 with the primary objective of appraising them on the progress and building consensus on the implementation plan as well as identifying any capacity gaps.

 This is yet to be commenced.

-Trading participants access fees to NSE platform reduced from 250 million to 25 million in 2014.
-Trading participant rules put in place with effect from June 2014 to provide an admission criteria for admission of new participants.
+The trading participant rules provide for Trading participants access fees to NSE platform reduced from KES 250 million to KES 25 million in 2014.

-The Authority in collaboration with the industry organised the first business incubator and accelarator on the listing experience in March 2017 and has identified 40 potential issuers.The Authority is in continous engament with the idenfied potential issuers.
+The Authority in collaboration with the industry organized the first business incubator and accelerator on the listing experience in March 2017 and has identified 40 potential issuers.The Authority is in continuous engagement with the identified potential issuers.

-The listing application procedure was published on the website in 2013.
+The listing application procedure has been published on CMA's website since 2013.

 Policy Guidance Notes on Global Depositary Notes/Receipts issued in July 2017.
 The framework caters for both inward and outbound GDR/N.